ericagreen/NLP-sentiment-analysis/readme.md

-NLP sentiment analysis using deep neural network and LSTM new line added to readme in branch new2 a sunny day in new2 a great day in new3
+NLP sentiment analysis using deep neural network and LSTM delete other things in new3